-Since PHPMaker 9, I decided not to customize template anymore.
+Since PHPMaker 9, I decided not to customize PHPMaker Template anymore.
 So I created Masino Extensions instead.
 Why?
-The main reason for this is: Customizing the template needs much effort than creating the extensions.
-In addition, creating the Masino Extensions is easier for me to follow the changes and implementing the updates that released by PHPMaker into my extensions.
+The main reason for this is: Customizing the Template needs much effort than creating the Extensions.
+In addition, creating the Masino Extensions is easier for me to follow the changes and implementing the updates that released by PHPMaker into my Extensions.

-As we have already known, MasinoCAPTCHA10 extension is the replacement of CAPTCHA extension that located under the CAPTCHA Type.
-So, I have to think smart before creating it and make sure MasinoCAPTCHA10 extension will be placed also under the same CAPTCHA.
+As we have already known, MasinoCAPTCHA10 Extension is the replacement of CAPTCHA Extension that located under the CAPTCHA Type.
+So, I have to think smart before creating it and make sure MasinoCAPTCHA10 Extension will be placed also under the same CAPTCHA.
 Why?
 Simple answer: to avoid collision.
-Long answer: Imagine if I put MasinoCAPTCHA10 extension in the different type, then user will be able to enable both extension, and this will affect to unwated result in the generated web applications.
+Long answer: Imagine if I put MasinoCAPTCHA10 Extension in the different type, then user will be able to enable both Extensions, and this will affect to unwated result in the generated web applications.

-In addition, by separate the extensions become some smaller extension files, will make me easier and quicker while updating them to the latest version of PHPMaker.
-Moreover, you can also extend my existing extensions by creating your own extensions that best suit with your needs, and put it also under the same type in order to avoid the clashing between one and another.
-This is one of so many advantages of using extensions instead of customizing the template.
+In addition, by separating the Extensions become some smaller Extension files, will make me easier and quicker while updating them to the latest version of PHPMaker.
+Moreover, you can also extend my existing Extensions by creating your own Extensions that best suit with your needs, and put it also under the same type in order to avoid the clashing between one and another.
+This is one of so many advantages of using Extensions instead of customizing the template.